lodenrogue/hith/README.md

 # Hith

-A Lisp interpreter written in Python.
+A Lisp interpreter written in Python from scratch.
+No AI was used.

 Hith supports: